 Oxidation of halides at the aqueous solution - air interface initiates the release of gas-phase halogen compounds, representing 50% of the chemical sink of ozone in the global troposphere.
 Halide solution-air interfaces are ubiquitously present because about 71% of the Earth's surface is covered by seawater that contains large amounts of chloride and bromide.
-In addition, these are furthermore emitted to the atmosphere in the form of sea spray aerosol and are therefore also transported over long distances over the continents.
-Recently, with the development of differentially pumped electrostatic lens systems, liquid-jet X-ray photoelectron spectroscopy (XPS) allows us to directly probe the aqueous solution - air interface at the molecular level in the presence of trace gases.
-In this project, we use liquid-jet XPS at the Swiss Light Source in conjunction with kinetic experiments to study: the molecular level details of the surface reaction of aqueous bromide with $O_3$ in the absence and presence of organic compounds.
-The aim is to support future assessments of halogen chemistry on atmospheric oxidation capacity and climate.
+In addition, halides are emitted to the atmosphere in the form of sea spray aerosol and are therefore also transported over long distances over the continents.
+Since recently, with the development of differentially pumped electrostatic lens systems, liquid-jet X-ray photoelectron spectroscopy (XPS) allows us directly probing the aqueous solution - air interface at the molecular level in the presence of trace gases.
+In this project, we use liquid-jet XPS at the Swiss Light Source in conjunction with kinetic experiments to study the molecular level details of the surface reaction of aqueous bromide with O_3 in the absence and presence of organic compounds.
+The aim is to support assessments of the impact of halogen chemistry on atmospheric oxidation capacity and climate.

 The affinity of halide ions in aqueous solution for the liquid-gas interface, which may influence their reactivity with gaseous species, has been debated.
-We use in liquid-jet XPS to investigate the interfacial depth profile of bromide, hypobromite, hypobromous acid and bromate.
-Spectra comparing solutions of different concentrations of bromide, mixtures of bromide and chloride are measured.
+We use liquid-jet XPS to investigate the interfacial depth profile of bromide, hypobromite, hypobromous acid and bromate.
+We compare solutions with different concentrations of bromide, mixtures of bromide and chloride, as well as the series of bromide, chloride and fluoride.
 Bromide ions, with and without chloride, tend to be not enhanced at the solution surface.
-In the halogen series, the surface propensity follows the series Br > Cl > F, which agrees with recent theory and experiments, suggesting the lightest halide ions are most depleted from the surface.
+In the halogen series, the surface propensity follows the series Br > Cl > F, which agrees with recent theory, classical surface tension measurements and recent spectroscopic experiments, suggesting the lightest halide ions being most depleted from the surface.
 Among the bromine species, hypobromous acid, a key species in the multiphase cycling of bromine, is the only species showing substantial surface propensity, which suggests a more critical role of the interface for this species in multiphase bromine chemistry than thought before.

 In the aqueous bulk, oxidation of bromide by ozone involves a [Br•OOO-] complex as intermediate.
 Here, we report liquid jet XPS measurements that provide direct experimental evidence for the ozonide and establish its propensity for the solution-vapor interface.
-In experiments at low pH, the signal of the [Br•OOO-] intermediate was small and just at the detection limit, which may be due to the faster release of molecular oxygen.
-The surface concentration of the [Br•OOO-] intermediate increased almost linearly with the bromide concentration, which turned out to be tightly correlated with the uptake coefficient of ozone
+In experiments at low pH, the signal of the [Br•OOO-] intermediate was small and just at the detection limit, which may be due to the faster decay into products, thus release of molecular oxygen and formation of OBr-.
+At neutral pH, the surface concentration of the [Br•OOO-]